 Cooling tower fans are typically driven by belt or gear drive systems.
-Both require routine maintenance to ensure reliable, troublefree performance.
+Both require routine maintenance to ensure reliable, trouble-free performance.
 Belt drive systems are popular, reliable, and offer single point adjustment.
 Proper belt tension is critical to ensure reliable operation.
 Gear drives also provide reliable operation, when properly maintained.
 However if a problem occurs, resolution may be more involved if a gear box rebuild or replacement is required.
 Oil level, oil quality, and shaft alignment should be checked regularly in accordance with the gear box manufacturer's recommendations.
-BAC offers both systems to meet user needs or preferences.
+BAC offers both systems, along with an EC Fan System and the ENDURADRIVE® Fan System to meet user needs or preferences (see page H11 for more information).